Feeling Great - Beyond Sugar.

 Enter serotonin.
 A chemical found in the GI tract (mostly) and in the central nervous system (brain), where it controls mood, appetite, and sleep.
-It’s serotonin that shoots up after your morning coffee.
+It’s serotonin (and dopamine sensitivity) that shoots up after your morning coffee.
 To make serotonin, the brain sucks tryptophan (an amino acid from protein foods) out of the blood and rapidly converts it into serotonin, which in turn improves your mood, and feeling of wellbeing.

-Now if you had a high protein meal (say a steak etc.) the tryptophan would compete (for movement out of the blood into cells and tissues) with the other amino acids from the steak, and as a result very little tryptophan would move into the brain – and you wouldn’t get the hit you were looking for.
+Now if you had a high protein meal, say a steak - the tryptophan would compete (for movement into cells) with the other amino acids in the steak, and as a result, little tryptophan would move into your brain – and you wouldn’t get that calm, stable, happy outlook you were hoping for.

-"Well, it does – and aside from the feel-good / feel-flat swings, the bigger concern is the addiction to the cycle and the subsequent consequences like obesity, chronic inflammatory illnesses, type 2 diabetes, cardiovascular disease and more.
+"would you believe me if I told you, that its not uncommon for this swinging-cycle to repeat itself over 10 times a day?
+Well, it can for some – and aside from the feel-good / feel-flat swings, the bigger concern is the addiction to the cycle, and metabolic consequences like obesity, type 2 diabetes and cardiovascular disease this can trigger.

-Simply Feeling Good - Beyond Sugar.
+Feeling Good - Beyond Sugar.

-The good news is there’s a number of better ways to boot serotonin up – and get the feel-good factor levels up.
-Here are three key good practices to work into your daily routine.
+The good news is there’s a number of ways to raise serotonin levels, and push the feel-good factor upwards - without the sugar.

 Get plenty of bright-light every day.
 There are many studies showing the relationship between the amount of light a person receives and their mood.
 In human postmortems, more serotonin is found in the brain of those who died in the summer, than those who died in the winter.
 Many depressive states are tied to the seasonal characteristics of low-no sunlight.